almovidhussaini/babylonclone/x/zoneconcierge/README.md

 The Bitcoin-checkpointed PoS blockchain will enable several applications, such as raising alarms upon dishonest majority attacks and reducing the unbonding period.
-These use cases require new plugins in the PoS blockchains, and will be developed by ybtc team in the future.
+These use cases require new plugins in the PoS blockchains, and will be developed by Babylon team in the future.

 **Raising Alarms upon Dishonest Majority Attacks.** Zone Concierge timestamps fork headers that have valid quorum certificates.
-Such fork header signals a safety attack launched by the dishonest majority of validators. ybtc can send the fork header back to the corresponding PoS blockchain, such that the PoS blockchain will get notified with this dishonest majority attack, and can decide to stall or initiate a social consensus.
+Such fork header signals a safety attack launched by the dishonest majority of validators.
+Babylon can send the fork header back to the corresponding PoS blockchain, such that the PoS blockchain will get notified with this dishonest majority attack, and can decide to stall or initiate a social consensus.